 Displays are expensive.
-I re-purposed some stuff I had laying around like an old suitcase, which I added foldable legs to which did double duty storing my crafts.
-At the end of the day, I just folded it up at the end of the day and loaded them into my car.
+I re-purposed some stuff I had lying around like an old suitcase, to which I added foldable legs.
+It did double duty storing my crafts.
+At the end of the day, I just folded up the legs and loaded the suitcase into my car.

-I repurposed a leaning bookshelf by painting it red.
+I also repurposed a leaning bookshelf by painting it red.
 I hung things from the top of my tent using a laundry dryer I found at Ikea.

 You can get as creative as you want without having to spend a ton of money.